Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Scattering diagrams and the Landau-Ginzburg mirrors of log Calabi-Yau surfaces

 \subsubsection{\textnormal{(ii)} The third Hirzebruch surface $\mathbb{F}_3$ (non-Fano)}

-Auroux \cite[3.2]{A5} (see Figure 4 therein) constructed special Lagrangian fibrations on $Y'\setminus D'$ where we continue to use the notation in the previous example.
+Auroux \cite[3.2]{A5} (see Figure 4 therein) constructed special Lagrangian fibrations on $Y'\setminus D'$, where we the pair $(Y', D')$ is the same as in the previous example.
 There are two chambers in the base of the fibration such that fibres over the points in the same chambers have the same superpotential (with suitable correction of symplectic flux).

-Fibres over one chambers are hamiltonian isotopic to Clifford tori, and the other ones are hamiltonian isotopic to Chekanov tori.
+Fibres over one chambers are Hamiltonian isotopic to Clifford tori, and the other ones are Hamiltonian isotopic to Chekanov tori.
 Auroux further showed that on the Chekanov side, the superpotential for $(Y',D')$ matches the superpotential for the moment fibres of $\mathbb{F}_3$.
 Therefore, the latter can be read off from broken lines in (left) Figure \ref{fig:brlines}.
 The difference from the previous example of $Y$ is that we need to take into account two more broken lines whose infinity ends are parallel to the negative $y$-axis.
 Hence, in our choice of coordinates, the potential for $\mathbb{F}_3$ is given as

 It is not very difficult to match the above with equation (3.7) of \cite{A5} up to some corrections by flux (powers of $t$).